 This is about scandal.

-This is about a cover up.
+This is about a cover-up.

-This is about a false persona that they're putting out and manufacturing for the American people, and we've got an election 14 days from today.
+This is about a false persona that they're putting out and manufacturing for the American people.

 Yeah, and that's why I'm here.

-And what I understand.
+I understand.

 Right, and getting there.

-Um that's that's the kind of thing that also was part of this job.
+That's the kind of thing that also was part of this job.

 It was, you know.

-I mean, I uncovered one particular instance whereby there were photographs of Bill Clinton uh and an actress in a car alone.
+I mean, I uncovered one particular instance whereby there were photographs of Bill Clinton and an actress in a car alone.

 Correct.

-And you talk you're talking about Markey Post.
+And you're talking about Marky Post.

 Yeah.